-- No new Declaration of Candidacy is required to be submitted.
-Only the Candidates who were tied in the original Election are entitled to run in the Run-Off Election and will be placed on the ballot automatically, so long as they have timely filed their campaign finance report for the Election. - 3.
-A Candidate must file their campaign finance report for the Election within five (5) business days of that Election or they will not be permitted to take part in the Run-Off Election.
-This may result in a declaration of the remaining Candidate as the winner. - B. Announcement of Run-Off Election.
-The Election Board will prepare and post an announcement of a Run-Off Election promptly after determining that such an Election must be held. - C. Contents of Run-Off Election Announcement.
-A Run-Off Election announcement will include: - 1.
-The date of the Run-Off Election; - The location of any polling place for voting in person, if applicable, and the hours the polling place or places will be open; - 3.
-The time limits and deadlines set for each stage of the Election process; and - 4.
-Any other information the Election Board, in its discretion, believes to be pertinent. - D. Voting.
-The Election Board will provide for runoff ballots to be cast by mail and may, in its discretion, also allow for voting in person.
-Voting will otherwise occur as described in this Chapter above. - E. Timing of ballots: - Mailing ballots.
-Ballots will be mailed to all Registered Voters who are entitled to vote in the Run-Off Election on a date that will be determined by the Election Board, but no later than twenty one (21) days before Election Day.
-It is the responsibility of the Registered Voter to contact the Election Board to obtain missing ballots and, if approved, replacement ballots. - 2.
+- 1. Mailing ballots.
+Ballots will be mailed to all Registered Voters who are entitled to vote in the Run-Off Election on a date that will be determined by the Election Board, but no later than twenty-one (21) days before Election Day.
+It is the responsibility of the Registered Voter to contact the Election Board to obtain a replacement ballot. - 2.
 Receiving ballots.
 To be counted, completed mail ballots must be received by the Election Board at its post office address before noon on Run-Off Election Day.
 It is the responsibility of the Registered Voter to verify that ballots are mailed in a timely fashion to meet the deadlines. - F. Counting Ballots.
 The procedure for counting Run-Off Election Ballots is the same as the procedure described above for Primary, Regular, and Special Elections. - G. Ties.
 In the event of a tie in the number of votes for a Run-Off Election, the Election Board shall conduct an automatic recount as described above.
 If the votes are still tied after the recount, a drawing will be held to determine the winner.
 The drawing will be conducted as follows: - 1.
 A Tribal Police Officer will verify and witness that six (6) pieces of paper of equal size, shape, and color, of which five (5) will be blank and one (1) will contain the word "winner", shall be folded and placed in a container. - In alphabetical order, by the last name of the Candidate as listed on the Ballot, Candidates will pick one piece of paper each in turn, until the piece with "winner" is selected. - 3.
-The Candidate that selects "winner" shall be declared the winner.
+The Candidate that selects "winner" shall be declared the winner. - H. Announcement.

-H. Announcement.
 The Election Board shall announce the unofficial results of the Run-Off Election within seventy-two (72) hours of the final tabulation of the counts.
 The announcement shall contain the following statement:

 "The Election results posted here are unofficial results.
-Final Run-Off Election results shall be forwarded by the Election Board to the Tribal Ogema, the Tribal Council, and the Tribal Court in a Final Report after the scheduled time for recount requests and Election challenges has lapsed, or after all challenges or recounts have been completed, whichever is later."
+Final Run-Off Election results shall be forwarded by the Election Board to the Tribal Ogema, the Tribal Council, and the Tribal Court in a Report after the scheduled time for recount requests and Election challenges has lapsed, or after all challenges or recounts have been completed, whichever is later."

 - I. Posting.
-The Election Board shall post the announcement in the designated locations.
-The announcement shall be posted in the Tribal newspaper and website within a reasonable time. - J. Final Report.
-The Election Board shall forward a Final Report for the Run-Off Election, by electronic mail to the Speaker of the Tribal Council, the Tribal Recorder, the Tribal Ogema, and the Tribal Court all with read receipt acknowledgement.
-The Election Board shall forward the Final Report after the scheduled time for recount requests and Election Challenges has elapsed, or after all recounts or challenges have been completed.
+The Election Board shall post the announcement in the designated locations, and when possible, in the Tribal newspaper and website. - J. Report.
+The Election Board shall forward a Report for the Run-Off Election, by electronic mail to the Tribal Council, the Tribal Ogema, and the Tribal Court all with read receipt acknowledgement.
+The Election Board shall forward the Report after the scheduled time for recount requests and Election Challenges has elapsed, or after all recounts or challenges have been completed.